dagger/dagger/docs/current/guides/488564-openshift-gitlab.md

 The next step is to configure a GitLab Runner.
 Follow these steps:

+1. Follow the process to [obtain a runner authentication token](https://docs.gitlab.com/ee/ci/runners/runners_scope.html#create-a-shared-runner-with-a-runner-authentication-token).
+Note that it is not necessary to register the runner from the command line during this process.

 1. Create the configuration for the GitLab Runner as `runner-config.yaml` and `runner.yaml`.
-Replace the `YOUR-GITLAB-URL` placeholder with the URL of your GitLab instance.
+Replace the `YOUR-GITLAB-URL` placeholder with the URL of your GitLab instance and replace the `YOUR-GITLAB-RUNNER-TOKEN-REFERENCE` placeholder with the token obtained above.

   ```yaml title=runner-config.yaml file=./snippets/openshift-gitlab/runner-config.yaml
   ```

   ```yaml title=runner.yaml file=./snippets/openshift-gitlab/runner.yaml
   ```
-For the `gitlabUrl`, use the URL for your GitLab instance.
-For example, if your project is hosted on gitlab.example.com/yourname/yourproject, your GitLab instance URL is https://gitlab.example.com.
-For the `spec.token` follow the instructions on [How create a runner](https://docs.gitlab.com/ee/ci/runners/runners_scope.html#create-a-shared-runner-with-a-runner-authentication-token) to obtain a token.

   This configuration uses a similar configuration as that seen in Step 1 for the taints and tolerations and the pod affinity.
 This ensures that the GitLab runner worker pods only runs on nodes with Dagger engines.